JunoField/RFIDAlarm/README.md

 - Multi-tone buzzer for audible feedback
 - LCD display for important messages
 - Configurable intruder lockout to prevent brute-forcing of RFID IDs
+- Cards can be added/removed by scanning an admin card while an admin button is pushed.

 ## Operation
 ### Arming/Disarming